-The Multi-Disciplinary Supports Amount will support all students with special education needs, including subsets of this population such as students with Autism Spectrum Disorder (ASD), and mental health needs.
-The Multi-Disciplinary Supports Amount provides funding to each school board for a multi-disciplinary team of up to four new additional staff.
-This team will help to build board capacity, support special education assessments and help teachers, education assistants, and other staff better understand and adapt to the unique needs of their students.
-The Multi-Disciplinary Supports Amount also includes funding for other staffing resources to support students with special education needs in a way that reflects their local needs.
+The Multi-Disciplinary Supports Amount supports all students with special education needs, including subsets of this population such as students with Autism Spectrum Disorder (ASD), and mental health needs.
+The Multi-Disciplinary Supports Amount provides funding to each school board for a multi-disciplinary team of up to four staff.
+This team helps to build board capacity, supports special education assessments and helps teachers, education assistants, and other staff better understand and adapt to the unique needs of their students.
+In addition, the Multi-Disciplinary Supports Amount also includes funding for other staffing resources to support students with special education needs in a way that reflects their local needs.

-For more detailed explanations of these four components please refer to the Update: Special Education Funding in 2018-19 memorandum.
+For more detailed explanations of these four components of the Differentiated Special Education Needs Amount, please refer to the Education Funding: Technical Paper 2021-22.